 Goal 3: Incorporate DEI goals within each committee

-We are committed to embedding DEI into all of our operations to make sustained and systemic change as an organization.
-Our DEI committee will equip our teams with systems to measure and report progress and outcomes.
+We are committed to embedding DEI into all of our operations to make sustainable and systemic change as an organization.
+We will equip our teams with systems to measure and report progress and outcomes.

 We will do this by: